yousef2002307/GetPayInTask/README.md

 3.  **Repository Logic:**
     *   Updates the order status to `paid`.
     *   Uses `lockForUpdate()` to ensure no other process is modifying the order simultaneously.

+### 8. Smart Caching Strategy 🚀

+To ensure high performance under load, we don't just hit the database for every request.
+We use Redis to cache product data intelligently.

+#### How It Works:

+1.  **Read Strategy (Cache-Aside):**
+    *   When you request `GET /api/products/{id}`, the controller first checks Redis.
+    *   **Hit:** If the data exists, it's returned immediately (super fast! ⚡).
+    *   **Miss:** If not, we fetch it from the database, store it in Redis for next time, and then return it.

+2.  **Write Strategy (Cache Invalidation):**
+    *   Caching is hard because of *stale data*.
+We solved this by invalidating the cache whenever the data changes.
+    *   **Hold Creation:** When a user reserves a product, the stock goes down.
+We immediately delete the cached product key.
+    *   **Hold Expiration:** When a hold expires and stock is restored, we delete the cached key again.
+    *   **Result:** The next user to request the product will trigger a fresh database fetch, ensuring they always see the correct stock level.

 ## Why This Approach Matters